-Considering the nature of our school, with children only being at OIS for a limited period of time and also coming from different educational backgrounds, it is important to plan and monitor progress continuously as a cyclic process.
+Considering the nature of our school, with children only being at OIS for a limited period and also coming from different educational backgrounds, it is important to plan and monitor progress continuously as a cyclic process.
 The history is often unknown.
-Also it's important to take our population into consideration when we analyze progress and results, for example the nationalities, how long children have been attending OIS, their level of English (EAL) and SEN needs, and the turnover rate of the school.
+Also, it's important to take our population into consideration when we analyze progress and results, for example the nationalities, how long children have been attending OIS, their level of English (EAL) and SEN needs, and the turnover rate of the school.
 This is done yearly in our school self-evaluation.

-Generally 40% of our current students have been at OIS shorter than 1 year, 30% has been here 1-2 years, 14% for a period of 2-3 years.
-Looking at the students who have left OIS, 45% has been at OIS shorter than 1 year, almost 40% 1-2 years and 10% 2-4 years.
-We have approximately 40 nationalities in our school.
-More details can be found in our Quality management & school self-evaluation, which we update every year page 5
+Generally, 35% of our current students have been at OIS shorter than 1 year, 30% has been here 1-2 years, 15% for a period of 2-3 years and the rest 3-5 years.
+We have approximately 35 nationalities in our school.
+More details can be found in our Quality management & school self-evaluation, which we update every year.